A timeline of 19th-century America

 “

-Elva Seeking Her Fortune,” by Sophie May (
+Elva Seeking Her Fortune,” Sophie May (

 Robert Merry’s Museum)